Skip to content

 Consider a choker

 If your gown is high-necked or richly embellished, you’ll want to keep necklaces high up at the throat to accentuate the cut of the dress and elongate your neck.
-The Diamond Scales Choker by Shay is a magnificent case in point; five rows of round and geometric-cut diamonds in warm rose gold reflect light up to the face and highlight the collar bones, while the Paloma Necklace by Anita Ko pairs icy diamond drops with cool white gold.
-The diamond stars of the Astraea Diamond Choker by Venyx would work beautifully with an unadorned, simply cut gown.
+The Geo Flat Link Necklace by Shay is a stunning example of understated elegance; while the Paloma Necklace by Anita Ko pairs icy diamond drops with cool white gold.
+The striking Asscher Cut Emerald Choker by Ascher pairs perfectly with a minimalist, sleek-cut gown, letting the choker's vibrant elegance take center stage.

 by Shay